FabricMC/fabric-docs/develop/data-generation/block-models.md

 @[code lang=java transcludeWith=:::datagen-model-custom:supplier](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

-First, we create a new `VariantsBlockStateSupplier` using `VariantsBlockStateSupplier.create()`.
+First, we create a new `BlockModelDefinitionGenerator` using `MultiVariantGenerator.dispatch()`.
-Then we create a new `BlockStateVariantMap` that contains parameters for all variants of the block, in this case `FACING` and `SINGLE`, and pass it into the `VariantsBlockStateSupplier`.
+Then we create a new `PropertyDispatch` that contains parameters for all variants of the block, in this case `FACING` and `SINGLE`, and pass it into the `MultiVariantGenerator`.
 Specify which model and which transformations (uvlock, rotation) are used when using `.register()`.
 For example: